 Emergencies can’t always be prevented, but there are certain situations that you can reduce your chances of being in one.
 When playing heavy contact sports, always wear a mouthguard and helmet whether or not you have braces.
 They protect your mouth and jaw.
 Ask your orthodontist about mouthguards for braces, so you can stay safe.

 Your first week with braces may seem long, but it’ll be over soon.
 Before you know it, you’ll have a dazzling smile!
 Just keep these tips in mind to keep your teeth clean and healthy throughout the process.
-At Showtime Smiles in McKinney, we try to make the process of getting braces as simple and painless as possible.
+At Showtime Smiles Orthodontics & Pediatric Dentistry in McKinney, we try to make the process of getting braces as simple and painless as possible, so we’ve compiled a guide to braces for our patients who need tips or advice.
 Give us a call if you have a question or problem with yours!

-If you are considering visiting an orthodontist or getting braces, feel free to contact us!
+If you are considering visiting an orthodontist or getting braces, feel free to contact us through call or text!